-For students whose career goals include becoming P-12 classroom teachers, the Fischler College offers B.S. programs in Elementary Education ESOL/Reading Endorsement and, Exceptional Student Education/ESOL, which led to certification in Florida and other states through reciprocal agreements.
-Also available are Undergraduate Professional Training options in English Education, Mathematics Education, and Science Education.
+For students whose career goals include becoming P-12 classroom teachers, the Fischler College offers B.S. programs in elementary education with an ESOL/reading endorsement and exceptional student education with an ESOL endorsement, which leads to certification in the state of Florida, as well as other states through reciprocal agreements.
+Also available are minors in education, physical education, and an education professional training option for students majoring in the content areas of biology, English, general science, history, or mathematics.